How to Plan For Project Closure

 There are a number of sayings that stress the importance of closing out a project.
 For example, “begin with the end in mind”, or “it ain’t over until it’s over” are two expressions that highlight the importance that must be placed on closing a project out.
-It’s your job as a project manager to make sure that the deliverables, activities, and processes are in place to ensure a project comes to a graceful and successful end.
+When your Gantt chart application shows you that there’s just one final milestone to hit it’s your job as a project manager to make sure that the deliverables, activities, and processes are in place to ensure a project comes to a graceful and successful end.

 Why Are Projects So Hard to Bring to Closure?